Animation Events

 Create a new animation event

-Set the triggers key to be whatever you would like to identify it by.
-Or set the key in the object you are passing in
+Set the triggers key to be whatever you would like to identify it by

 To listen to events in Typescript, get the component reference for the AnimationEventListener, then connect to the OnAnimationEvent Signal on Character.animator: